 Spherix Global Insights Introduces New Service Focusing on Recent Launches in Expanding Immunology, Nephrology, and Neurology Markets

-The Launch Dynamix™ service includes current tracking of Cosentyx (Novartis) and Taltz (Eli Lilly) in non-radiographic axial spondylarthritis, Kesimpta (Novartis) in multiple sclerosis, Stelara (Janssen) in ulcerative colitis, Tremfya (Janssen) in psoriatic arthritis, and Benlysta (GSK) and Lupkynis (Aurinia) in lupus nephritis
+The Launch Dynamix™ service includes current tracking of Cosentyx (Novartis) and Taltz (Eli Lilly) in non-radiographic axial spondyloarthritis, Kesimpta (Novartis) in multiple sclerosis, Stelara (Janssen) in ulcerative colitis, Tremfya (Janssen) in psoriatic arthritis, and Benlysta (GSK) and Lupkynis (Aurinia) in lupus nephritis

 Jan 29, 2021, 07:25 ET